 This course covers the synthesis, properties and processing of nanosized metal, metal oxide and semiconductor powders.
 It will also include some organic/inorganic and nanobio materials.
 The emphasis will be on particle properties and the use of these particles to make nanostructured shapes.

 MACROMOL 751 (Chem 751) (MATSCIE 751) (Physics 751).
-Special Topics in Macromolecular Science
+Special Topics in Macromolecular Science Prerequisite: permission of instructor.
+(2 credits)

 MACROMOL 790.
 Faculty Activities Research Survey